atom-sw/annotest-subjects/README.md

 7. To reproduce the bug, you must install aNNoTest inside the conda environment created by running script `make_env.sh`.
-The name of the conda environment is the same as the bug id (i.e., the bug's directory name), which is `densenet_b1` in our example.
+The name of the conda environment is the same as the bug id (i.e., the bug's directory name), which is `keras_adversarial_b1` in our example.
-So, first activate environment the bug's environment, and then install aNNoTest.
+So, first activate the bug's environment, and then install aNNoTest.

 ```
-conda activate densenet_b1
+conda activate keras_adversarial_b1
 ```

 ```